metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

 - `api_version` (String) APIVersion specifies resource apiVersion.
-- `clone` (Attributes) Clone specifies the source resource used to populate each generated resource.
-At most one of Data or Clone can be specified.
-If neither are provided, the generated resource will be created with default data only. (see [below for nested schema](#nestedatt--spec--rules--generate--clone))
+- `clone` (Attributes) Clone specifies the source resource used to populate each generated resource.At most one of Data or Clone can be specified.
+If neither are provided, the generatedresource will be created with default data only. (see [below for nested schema](#nestedatt--spec--rules--generate--clone))
 - `clone_list` (Attributes) CloneList specifies the list of source resource used to populate each generated resource. (see [below for nested schema](#nestedatt--spec--rules--generate--clone_list))
-- `data` (Map of String) Data provides the resource declaration used to populate each generated resource.
-At most one of Data or Clone must be specified.
-If neither are provided, the generated resource will be created with default data only.
+- `data` (Map of String) Data provides the resource declaration used to populate each generated resource.At most one of Data or Clone must be specified.
+If neither are provided, the generatedresource will be created with default data only.
 - `kind` (String) Kind specifies resource kind.
 - `name` (String) Name specifies the resource name.
 - `namespace` (String) Namespace specifies resource namespace.
+- `orphan_downstream_on_policy_delete` (Boolean) OrphanDownstreamOnPolicyDelete controls whether generated resources should be deleted when the rule that generatedthem is deleted with synchronization enabled.
+This option is only applicable to generate rules of the data type.See https://kyverno.io/docs/writing-policies/generate/#data-examples.Defaults to 'false' if not specified.
-- `synchronize` (Boolean) Synchronize controls if generated resources should be kept in-sync with their source resource.
-If Synchronize is set to 'true' changes to generated resources will be overwritten with resource data from Data or the resource specified in the Clone declaration.
-Optional.
+- `synchronize` (Boolean) Synchronize controls if generated resources should be kept in-sync with their source resource.If Synchronize is set to 'true' changes to generated resources will be overwritten with resourcedata from Data or the resource specified in the Clone declaration.Optional.
 Defaults to 'false' if not specified.
 - `uid` (String) UID specifies the resource uid.

 <a id="nestedatt--spec--rules--generate--clone"></a>